Edward Walter Clark III

 Edward Walter Clark III (1885 – November 16, 1939) was an investment banker with E. W. Clark & Co.

 Biography

 He was born in 1885 to Edward Walter Clark Jr. and Mary Newbold (Taylor) Clark.
 He graduated from Harvard University in 1907; the following year, he won golf's Presidents Cup (Harvard).
 During World War I, he served overseas with the Army Signal Corps.

 He worked at E.W.
-Clark for 19 years.
+Clark for 19 years, making partner in 1920.
 He also served for several years as a director of the Farmers National Bank of Bucks County, Pennsylvania, founded by a maternal great-grandfather.

+Clark died on November 16, 1939, in Chestnut Hill Hospital after a brief illness.